cancel icon

 Glucosamine and chondroitin are most commonly promoted for:

-• Knee osteoarthritis, the primary indication, affects millions with wear-and-tear pain
+• Knee osteoarthritis, the primary indication, affects millions with wear-and-tear pain.
+Using glucosamine for knees is by far the most common reason people seek out glucosamine and chondroitin supplements

 • Hip osteoarthritis, less studied but similarly marketed